3t8U/project5/README.md

 * _The application sends the result of the life expectancy function back into the age calculator function and outputs the user life expectancy on each planet with a message_

   * _Example Input: User enters 40 years and selects gender "Male"_
-  * _Example Output: "You have 35 earth years, 166 Mercurial years, 65 Venutian years, 21 mars years & 3 Jupiterian years left to live.
+  * _Example Output: "You have 35 earth years, 166 Mercurial years, 65 Venutian years, 21 Martian years & 3 Jupiterian years left to live.
 Congratulations and good luck_

   * _If the user has surpassed the life expectancy, The application sends the difference of additional years back to the user with message_